The Phenomenon of Policy Churn

 \subsection{R2D2 experiments}

 The agent denoted as ``R2D2'' throughout the paper is a variant of the Recurrent Replay Distributed DQN architecture \cite{r2d2}.
-It comprises $192$ CPU-based actors concurrently generating experience and feeding it to a distributed experience replay buffer, and a single GPU-based learner randomly sampling batches of experience sequences from replay and performing updates of the recurrent value function by gradient descent on a suitable RL loss.
+It comprises $192$ CPU-based actors concurrently generating experience and feeding it to a distributed experience replay buffer, and a single GPU-based learner randomly sampling mini-batches of experience sequences from replay and performing updates of the recurrent value function by gradient descent.
 The value function is represented by a convolutional torso feeding into a linear layer, followed by a recurrent LSTM core, whose output is processed by a further linear layer before finally being output via a Dueling value head \cite{dueling}.
 The exact parameterization follows the slightly modified R2D2 presented in \cite{ezgreedy,return-scaling}, see Table \ref{tab:hyper} for a full list of hyper-parameters.
-It is trained via stochastic gradient descent on a $5$-step Q-learning loss with the use of a periodically updated target network for bootstrap target computation, using minibatches of sampled replay sequences.
+It is trained using the Adam optimiser~\cite{adam} on a $5$-step Q-learning loss, using a periodically updated target network for bootstrap target computation.
 Replay sampling is performed using prioritized experience replay \cite{per} with priorities computed from sequences' TD errors following the scheme introduced in \cite{r2d2}.
 The agent uses a fixed replay ratio of $1$, i.e. the learner or actors are throttled dynamically if the average number of times a sample gets replayed exceeds or falls below this value.